fschon/SteppirController/README.md

-# SteppirController - Remote low cost Steppir antenna controller.
+# Steppir Antenna Controller - Remote low cost Steppir antenna controller.

 I recently acquired a 12 year old Steppir 3 element antenna missing the controller.
 Due to the age of the antenna, I did not want to invest in a new controller and so looked into the idea of using 3d printer electronics to build my own.